MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 == Description ==
 This plugin extends the REST-API of Wordpress to directly access the Media-Library for Images.
 It is intended to be used together with a Lightroom Plugin.
 The new REST-API endpoints (functions) allow to add additional metadata to the images, update existing metadata, update images completely without changing the Wordpress-ID.
-Images can be added to the standard directory hierarchy of wordpress or -even better- an additional folder hierarchy which allows to better organize and search images.
+Images may be added to the standard directory hierarchy of wordpress or -even better- an additional folder hierarchy which allows to better organize and search images.

 == Authorization ==
 With this plugin ALL requests to the REST-API of wordpress require an authorization method in the http-header.
 It is no longer possible to even read data via the REST-API.
 There are different options to provide the authorization:

 1. WP-Admin User and Password + Basic-Auth
 This function is not provided by this plugin.
 There are plugins that allow Basic-Auth.
 It works fine with https.
 Never use it together with http.
 Your administrator username and password will be submitted to the internet.

 2. WP REST application password + Basic auth
 This works only with wordpress 5.6. and may be used together with Basic-Auth.
-But only together with https (see above).
+The setting is only provided if run your website with https.
+So, use it only together with https (see above).
 I prefer this method and recommend to update to WP 5.6.
 Process:
  - Login to your wordpress-site
  - Go to Admin-Panel > User > Profile